nsobadzhiev/DevMonologueMagazine/Issue01-GoingOpenSource/OpensourceLicenses.md

 _Something cool I found in some licenses (The Apache), is section 9 called "Accepting Warranty or Additional Liability".
 It allows you to bring support and consulting to your business model for open source projects.
 This is something that many companies like Canonical and RedHat already do.
 It means that whereas the code is free, not providing any type or warrenty, and might actually not allow you to used in commercial project (not the case with Apache), you can still charge money in exchange for support and accepting warrenty._

 So the elephant in the room of choosing a license is actually what we discussed in the first paragraph - do you want people to start using your code for profit.
 It's to some degree a philosophical question, but also your decision might change from project to project.
 What I'm seeing in other people, and it also happens to be my personal opinion, is that for small projects and pieces of code, you should choose a more "liberal" lisense.
 The MIT license for instance, is a great choice in that matter.
 The truth is, if your project is just a few files of code, who cares if it's used by an evil corporation.
 And even if you protect it with a strict license, like GPL (General Public License), the code base is so small, a developer can re-write it base on your ideas and solutions.
 For bigger projects, however, let's say for frameworks and whole applications, you might have to weigh in your options more carefully.
 If you're building this product just for fun, think about it in a "political" way.
 Do you accept that people might be profiting using your work, without giving anything back?
-Are you a strong supporter of opne source?
+Are you a strong supporter of open source?
 And if you're trying to run a business with that code base, can other companies levarage that in order to gain a competitive advantage over you?
 Can they use your code, extend it a little without in turn sharing their modifications, to take the upperhand?
 If so, then a more permissive lisense might not be a good choice for you.

 Anyway, based on how liberal they are towards commercial use, the popular lisences you can see on OSI's website, can be divided in two: